CESNET/eduroam-icinga/doc/tests.md

 ## CALLING-STATION-ID

 This test checks that the RADIUS server is sending Calling-Station-Id attribute.
 Test is implemented on the base of logs from national RADIUS server.
-Source data are refreshed once an hour.
+Source data are refreshed every 5 minutes.
-Test is run remotely on radius1.eduroam.cz.
 This test only applies to servers that are directly connected to national RADIUS server.

 Test is done by [test-Calling-Station-Id-v2.pl](https://github.com/CESNET/eduroam-icinga/blob/master/tests/test-Calling-Station-Id-v2.pl).